Team-HighFive-DECO3500/highfive/docs/designs.md

 - Ensure fairness by tracking contributions.

 **Refined Opportunity:**
 A display + mobile system to coordinate household tasks (shopping, cooking, cleaning), with reminders and visible contribution tracking for fairness and accountability.
+_(Problem space: unbalanced responsibility share in shared kitchens among students living in shared accommodation.)_

 ---